EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 *  Retrieve an ephemeral ECDH key pair generated as specified in Section 5 of {{SP-800-56a}} using same curve as used in E_U.
 Format the ephemeral public key E_V as a COSE_key as specified in {{cose_key}}.

-* Generate the pseudo-random nonce N_V
+* Generate the pseudo-random nonce N_V.

 * Choose a session identifier S_V which is not in use and store it for the length of the protocol.
 The session identifier SHOULD be different from other relevant concurrent session identifiers used by Party V. The session identifier MAY be used with the protocol for which EDHOC establishes traffic keys/master secret, in which case S_V SHALL be different from the concurrently used session identifiers of that protocol.